Robert E. Cornish (1903-63) was a Californian physician, academic and medical researcher, best known for his attempts to revive the dead.

-Cornish’s pet interest was the resuscitation of human and animal cadavers after death, which he believed was entirely possible.
-By 1933, he had developed an unusual method of reanimation.
+Cornish’s pet interest, however, was the resuscitation of human and animal cadavers after death, which he believed entirely possible.
+By 1933 he had developed an unusual method of reanimation.
 Cornish’s ‘patients’ were strapped to a large see-saw, injected with adrenaline and heparin to thin the blood, then vigorously “teetered” to restore circulation.
 He attempted this bizarre experiment on several bodies without luck, coming to the conclusion that too long had elapsed since death for it to work.

-In May 1934, Cornish turned his attention to freshly euthanised dogs.
+In May 1934 Cornish turned his attentions to freshly euthanised dogs.
 He acquired five fox terriers, each pithily named Lazarus, and conducted his experiment.
-Three of the unfortunate canines remained dead while two were successfully revived, though both were rendered blind and insensible.
-Despite this rather inconclusive outcome, the experiments were hailed as a great success.
+Three of them stayed dead while two were successfully revived, though both were rendered blind and insensible.